Introduction

 Moving from Theory to Implementation

-Understanding the difference between customer experience and customer success is the first step.
+Understanding the difference between customer success and customer experience is the first step.
 The second step is implementing a strategy that honors both.
 If you are a merchant looking to improve your retention rates, we recommend a phased approach.

 Start by auditing your CX.
 Walk through your own store as if you were a first-time visitor.
 Is it easy?
 Is it fast?
 Does it feel like a brand you would trust?
 Next, look at your CS.
 Are you helping people after they buy?
 Do you send them guides on how to use your products?
 Do you have a way to track if they are coming back?